luclucky/LUSEES/README.md

 - ANALYSIS_1_ExportDB.R
 - ANALYSIS_2_ComputationEEA.R

-In the 'ANALYSIS_1_ExportDB.R'-file it is required to specify DataBase connection parameters; i.e. replace **???** in following snippet:
+In the 'ANALYSIS_1_ExportDB.R'-file it is required to specify DataBase connection parameters; i.e. to replace **???** in following snippet:

 'con = dbConnect(drv, dbname = "???", host = "???", port = ???, user = "???", password = "???")'